skulpt/skulpt/simpledata.rst

     print(n)
     print(pi)

 In each case the result is the value of the variable.
+To see this in even more detail, we can run the program using codelens.

+.. visualizer:: ch02_9_codelens

+    message = "What's up, Doc?"
+    n = 17
+    pi = 3.14159

+    print(message)
+    print(n)
+    print(pi)

+Now, as you step thru the statements, you can see the variables and the values they reference as those references are created.

-Variables also have types; again, we can ask the interpreter what they are.
+Variables also have
+types; again, we can ask the interpreter what they are.

 .. activecode:: ch02_10